 Andrew Borde was also the last Master of St Giles Lepers' Hospital, which stood on the corner of this street from 11th to 16th century.

-that is most famous for its connection to the fictional detective Sherlock Holmes, a fictional detective of the late 19th and early 20th century, created by British author and physician Arthur Conan Doyle.
+which is famous for its connection to the fictional detective Sherlock Holmes, of the late 19th and early 20th century, created by British author and physician Arthur Conan Doyle.

 Berkley Square W.1The Square was made in 1698 from the gardens of Berkley House, the home of Lord Berkley of Stratton, whose name lives on also in Stratton Street off the Square.